microsoft/AIforEarthDataSets/data/sentinel-2.md

   * `MSK_DDVPXL_20m.tif`: masks indicating pixels that are likely either shadows or "dark dense vegetation", at 20m resolution
   * `MSK_DDVPXL_60m.tif`: masks indicating pixels that are likely either shadows or "dark dense vegetation", at 60m resolution

-...but for the curious mind, the scene folder also contains the following files that most applications are very unlikely to need:
+...and for the curious mind, the scene folder also contains the following files that most applications are very unlikely to need:

 * `scenefilelist.txt`: flat list of all files available in this scene
 * `DATASTRIP/[scene id]/MTD_DS.xml`: low-level scene metadata following the [L2A datastrip XML schema](https://psd-14.sentinel2.eo.esa.int/PSD/S2_PDI_Level-2A_Datastrip_Metadata.xsd)